-Thank you for your interest in the Rollins School of Public Health!
+Welcome!
+We are thrilled to see your interest in the Rollins School of Public Health!

-Rollins School of Public Health
+James W. Curran Dean of Public Health, Rollins School of Public Health